mit-han-lab/smoothquant/README.md

 ## Usage

+### Demo on OPT-30B with W8A8 Real Quantization

-### Demo on OPT-13B
+### Demo on OPT-13B with W8A8 Fake Quantization

 In `examples/smoothquant_opt_demo.ipynb`, we use OPT-13B as an example to demonstrate SmoothQuant can match the accuracy of FP16 and INT8 inference.
 In the current repo, we simulate INT8 inference with FP16 (`smoothquant/fake_quant.py`), i.e., fake quantization.
-We have implemented the real 8-bit quantization with INT8 CUTLASS GEMM kernels for both PyTorch and FasterTransformer.
-Please stay tuned for the release.

 ### Activation Channel Scales and Calibration